paulhybryant/vim-textobj-path/README.md

 This Vim plugin provides text objects for file paths.

-ap selects the next path including the trailing whitespace in the current line and ip selects the next path without the space in the current line.
+ap selects the next path including the trailing whitespaces and ip selects the next path without the spaces.

-aP selects the previous path including the trailing whitespace in the current line and iP selects the previous path without the space in the current line.
+aP selects the previous path including the trailing whitespaces and iP selects the previous path without the trailing whitespaces.

 This plugin depends on the [textobj-user][1] plugin.